yasohasakii/WSI-SDK/README.md

 >image = KFB.read()
 >header = KFB.header()

 There are some relate information contained by `header`, formated as a python dictionary.
+<font color=#0099ff size=3>Notice</font>: If you use "Mask label method" to extract image, please remember your mask's axises are reversed for wsi image.